 The buses come quite frequently and on time on the shore of Lake Ohrid.
 You pay the fare with the driver.
 Therefore it’s all very simple and easy, should you decide to travel this way.

-Day trip to Ohrid Town
+Our day trip to Ohrid

 In Ohrid, we mostly wandered through the old, narrow, cobble-stoned streets, then took a walk on the docks and visited the Byzantium Church of Saint Sophia.